martinkaptein/martinkaptein.com/content/blog/arch-linux-encrypted-full-install.md

 This is because *crypttab* will automatically mount the SWAP partition with the UUID to `/dev/mapper/swap` initializing it with a unique key on every boot.

 Now you have encrypted SWAP as well.

+[^gpttodos]: If you need to convert from GPT back to MBR/DOS (for which there actually are legitimate reasons), you will need to "destroy" GPT using `gdisk /dev/sda` > advanced > z (zap).
+For me it also helped to mark `/dev/sda2` as bootable from fdisk.
+Otherwise you will have a system which cannot boot.